ruthwikaki/Invochat/README.md

     cp .env.example .env
     ```
 2. Open the newly created `.env` file and add your credentials.
 The file contains comments explaining where to find each value.
+3.  **Important**: You must generate secure encryption keys for the `ENCRYPTION_KEY` and `ENCRYPTION_IV` variables.
+You can do this with the following commands:
+    ```bash
+    # Generate a 32-byte (64-character hex) key for ENCRYPTION_KEY
+    openssl rand -hex 32

+    # Generate a 16-byte (32-character hex) IV for ENCRYPTION_IV
+    openssl rand -hex 16
+    ```

 ### 2. Database Setup

-For the application to function correctly, you must run a one-time setup script and enable a key extension in your Supabase project.
+For the application to function correctly, you must run a one-time setup script in your Supabase project.

-#### A. Enable Supabase Vault

-The application uses Supabase Vault to securely store sensitive data like API keys for third-party integrations.

-1. Navigate to the **Vault** section in your Supabase project dashboard (usually at the bottom of the left sidebar).
-2. Follow the on-screen instructions to **enable the Vault**.
-You will be asked to create a new key.

-#### B. Run the SQL Setup Script

-This script is required to handle new user signups and enable the AI's ability to query your data.

 1. Navigate to the **SQL Editor** in your Supabase project dashboard.
 2. Open the file `src/lib/database-schema.ts` in this project.